NCEAS/vegbank2/helm/docs/api-authorization.md

 }
 ```

 The `server_metadata_url` tells the system where to find OIDC keys, token endpoints, and other config.
-Scopes are **not** read from this file — they are controlled exclusively via environment variables (see above).

 ### Protecting Endpoints